iai-group/guidelines/python/README.md

 **Unless stated otherwise, we assume Python 3.9.**

 Linting is the automatic process of checking for programmatic and stylistic errors.
 We use [Flake8](http://flake8.pycqa.org/en/latest/), which is a great toolkit for checking against coding style (PEP8), programming errors (such as "library imported but unused" and "Undefined name") and to check cyclomatic complexity (which is a measure of the number of independent paths through the source code).
 Flake8 essentially wraps pep8, pyflakes, and Ned Batchelder's McCabe script.

+Additionally, we use Mypy.
+It is a static type checker for Python that aims to combine the benefits of dynamic and static typing.
+Mypy type checks programs that have type annotations conforming to PEP 484.

 We also use an auto-formatter to ensure that we are consistent with the style guide.
 This directly reduces the need for discussions about formatting questions.
 In particular, we use [Black](https://github.com/psf/black).
 The main incentive for using Black is to avoid having to think about many configuration options.
 Black reformats entire files in place.

+In addition to code, we also use auto-formatter for docstrings called [docformatter](https://pypi.org/project/docformatter/).
+It ensures all docstrings conform to the Google docstring style we follow.

 You are strongly encouraged to use [VSCode](https://code.visualstudio.com/) as IDE.
 This is a free, highly customisable text editor.
 We provide detailed instructions on the customisations we use [here](vscode/).
 However, any other IDE may be used as long as it is configured accordingly.